Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 1: Create a model locally

-1. On your Lab VM, locate the starter project solution file, `VendingMachines.sln`, in the **C:\\VendingMachines\\Hands-on lab\starter-project** folder and double-click it to open it with Visual Studio 2017
+1. On your Lab VM, locate the starter project solution file, `VendingMachines.sln`, in the **C:\\VendingMachines\\Hands-on lab\starter-project** folder and double-click it to open it with Visual Studio 2017.

-2. If prompted, select **Visual Studio 2017** from the Microsoft Visual Studio Version Selector
+2. If prompted, select **Visual Studio 2017** from the Microsoft Visual Studio Version Selector.

     ![Visual Studio 2017 in selected in the Microsoft Visual Studio Version Selector.](./media/visual-studio-version-selector.png "Microsoft Visual Studio Version Selector")

-3. Sign in to Visual Studio or create an account, if prompted
+3. Sign in to Visual Studio or create an account, if prompted.

-4. If the Security Warning for Simulator window appears, uncheck **Ask me for every project in this solution**, and select **OK**
+4. If the Security Warning for Simulator window appears, uncheck **Ask me for every project in this solution**, and select **OK**.

     ![Screenshot of the Security warning for Simulator window.
 The checkbox is cleared for "Ask me for every project in this solution."](./media/visual-studio-security-warning.png "Security warning for Simulator")

-    > Note: If you attempt to build the solution at this point, you will see many build errors.
+    >**Note**: If you attempt to build the solution at this point, you will see many build errors.
 This is intentional.
 You will correct these in the exercises that follow.

-5. Within Visual Studio Solution Explorer, expand the **PricingModel** project and open the file `TrainModel.R` by double-clicking on the file in the Solution Explorer
+5. Within Visual Studio Solution Explorer, expand the **PricingModel** project and open the file `TrainModel.R` by double-clicking on the file in the Solution Explorer.

     ![Screenshot of the Visual Studio Solution Explorer, expanded to: Solution VendingMachines\\PricingModel\\TrainModel.R.](./media/visual-studio-solution-explorer-trainmodel.png "Visual Studio Solution Explorer")

 6. Read the script.
 The top portion, entitled Create Sample Data, has been provided for you.
 You will generate the sample data you will use to train your model.

-7. Highlight all the text between the "Create Sample Data" and "END Create Sample Data" comments
+7. Highlight all the text between the "Create Sample Data" and "END Create Sample Data" comments.

-8. Right-click the selected text and select **Execute In Interactive**
+8. Right-click the selected text and select **Execute In Interactive**.

     ![Screenshot of the Train Model tab, with Execute In Interactive highlighted on the sub-menu.](./media/visual-studio-execute-in-interactive.png "Train Model tab")

-9. You should see it execute in the R Interactive Window, ending with a summary of the created data
+9. You should see it execute in the R Interactive Window, ending with a summary of the created data.

     ![Screenshot of the R Interactive - Microsoft R Client window. ](./media/visual-studio-r-interactive-sample-data.png "R Interactive - Microsoft R Client window")

-10. From the **R Tools** menu, select **Windows**, then select **Variable Explorer**
+10. From the **R Tools** menu, select **Windows**, then select **Variable Explorer**.

     ![Screenshot of the R tools menu, with Windows / Variable Explorer selected.](./media/visual-studio-r-tools-menu-variable-explorer.png "R tools menu")

-11. Expand the variable **sampleData**, and explore the structure of the created data
+11. Expand the variable **sampleData**, and explore the structure of the created data.

     ![Screenshot of the Variable Explorer, with sampleData selected.](./media/visual-studio-r-tools-variable-explorer.png "Variable Explorer")